funkonaut/funkonaut.github.io/_posts/1111-01-02-recommended-setup.md

 <br><br>

 **Note: We use JAWS but NVDA should be similar, if you are an NVDA user please let us know on our [github page](https://github.com/funkonaut/openSCAD_lessons) any issues or differences that you experience*
-1. Turn on read all punctuation
-2. If you are using a braille display make sure to have it set to uncontracted Braille (????
-IS THIS TRUE???)
+1. [Turn on high verbosity for web](https://www.freedomscientific.com/SurfsUp/Web_Verbosity.htm) this will make sure all code is read correctly in your tutorials.
+If you are on NVDA us NVDA + p to change the symbol level (punctuation level) to all.

 <br><br><br>

 ## Low Vision Users